Rebates list

 Ann Arbor's Living Carbon Neutrality Plan

-The city plans to power their electrical grid with 100% renewable energy by implementing community choice aggregation, supporting onsite renewables and battery storage, developing community solar programs, and launching the landfill solar project.
-These four actions are projected to reduce community-wide greenhouse gases by 41%.
+The city plans to power their electrical grid with 100% renewable energy largely by implementing community choice aggregation.
+See the Climate Action Plan to learn more.

 Last Update